KisuraWSP/xenithShell.java/README.md

 # xenithShell.java (Windows)
-- If the user wants to execute the jar file, first they have to save it in a location where the user stores the program
+- If the user wants to execute the jar file in the command prompt, first they have to save it in a location where the user stores the program
 - Inorder to access the jar, they must access the directory that it is kept in
 - eg:- The jar file is stored in my Desktop
 - So i type, the **chdir** <**Directory Name**> command to set the command prompt to that directory